 #4 Currency You Are Using To Trade Bitcoins

 The US Dollar (USD) is typically used to trade Bitcoin CFDs but it’s not the only currency that you can use for trading.
-For example, IG allows traders to buy and sell Bitcoin CFDs in a number of currency pairs.
+For example, a broker may allow traders to buy and sell Bitcoin CFDs in a number of currency pairs.

 #5 How Much Leverage Should You Use?